 A Closer Look at the Interferons

-Avonex is called a “low dose” interferon product because it is given at a lower dose than the other interferons.
+Avonex is given at a lower dose than the other interferons.
 Avonex is administered by intramuscular (IM) injection, meaning into the muscle, once per week.

 Betaseron, Extavia, and Rebif are “high dose” interferons because they are given more frequently, and at a higher dose than Avonex.
 Betaseron, Extavia and Rebif are administered by subcutaneous injection (SQ), into the first layer of skin.
 Betaseron and Extavia are given every other day, while Rebif is given three times per week.

 The newest interferon option is Plegridy.
 This could be considered a "in-between dose" interferon.
 It is long-acting, given as a subcutaneous injection every two weeks.
 Plegridy is twice the dose of Avonex and about half the dose of Betaseron, Rebif or Extavia.